leangjia/blender_docs/manual/compositing/types/input/render_layers.rst

    Render Layers Node.

-This node is the starting place for getting a picture of your scene into the compositing node map.
+This node is the starting place for getting a picture of your scene into the compositing node tree.

 Inputs